 Trello is free for the functionality I need.
 If you start using it inside an organization, you can purchase Trello Business Class, which costs $5 per user per month or $45 per user per year and adds administrative controls and security (plus export in CSV format; see below).
 That’s how they make money.
 At the time of writing, Trello has ~5 million users.

-Conclusion Sign up today!
+Sign up today!
 It doesn’t cost anything, and no salesperson will call.
-If you’d like to patiently explain to me why the To Do list manager you use is way better than this, then type away in the comments.
+Want to explain to me why the To Do list manager you use is way better than this?
+Type away in the comments!

 You’re probably a consultant—even if you think you aren’t.
 So, what’s the best way to spend your consulting time?
 Let’s explore the choice of how many people to work with.